-Pamela J. Packard is president and a member of the board of directors of the National Association of Corporate Directors (NACD) New York Chapter.
+Pamela J. Packard is president and a member of the board of directors of the NACD New York Chapter.
 She is recognized as an NACD Governance Fellow and holds the CERT Certificate in Cybersecurity Oversight.
-She has experience serving as chairman of the board and as a member and chairman of Audit, Compensation, and Nominating and Governance committees.
+She has experience serving as chair of the board and as a member and chair of audit, compensation, and nominating and governance committees.
 She is a qualified audit committee financial expert and has held senior management roles with P&L and operational responsibilities at a major public accounting and consulting firm.

 Packard is a former independent director and chair of the Audit Committee of BJI Holdings (Brown Jordan International), a leading designer, manufacturer, and marketer of quality home furnishings and contract furnishings.
 She is also a former member of the board of directors of BDO Seidman LLP (now BDO USA LLP), the U.S. member firm of BDO International and the fifth largest global accounting and consulting firm.
 She previously served on the advisory boards of Planitax Inc., a leading software-as-a-service provider to corporate tax departments, and Pension Governance LLC, a web-enabled information services company focused on the pension community.

-Packard served as chairperson of the board of directors of the Financial Planning Standards Board Ltd. and as chairperson of Audit, Compensation and Succession Planning, and Nominating and Governance Committees during her tenure as a member of the board of directors.
-She has also served as director and secretary of the Women's Forum Inc., a community of preeminent New York women leaders, and as director and president of the Financial Women's Association of New York, an organization dedicated to the advancement of women.
+Packard served as chairperson of the board of directors of the Financial Planning Standards Board Ltd. and as chairperson of the Audit, Compensation and Succession Planning, and Nominating and Governance Committees during her tenure as a member of the Board of Directors.
+She has also served as director and secretary of the Women's Forum Inc., a community of preeminent New York women leaders, and as director and president of the Financial Women's Association of New York, an organization dedicated to the advancement of women. .

 Smith's experience has brought him extensive knowledge of accounting, auditing, and financial reporting matters, as well as experience in working across a global network within the KPMG global member firms.
-From June 1997 to June 2000, he was partner-in-charge of the U.S. Capital Markets Desk in Sydney, Australia, providing audit and technical accounting support to engagement teams serving clients in Australia and New Zealand, which had U.S. reporting obligations.
-In this role, Smith was actively involved in numerous capital raisings and had extensive experience assisting clients with SEC filing matters.
+From June 1997 to June 2000, Smith was partner in charge of the U.S. Capital Markets Desk in Sydney, Australia, providing audit and technical accounting support to engagement teams serving clients in Australia and New Zealand, which had U.S. reporting obligations.
+In this role, he was actively involved in numerous capital raisings and had extensive experience assisting clients with SEC filing matters.